Skip to content

 }

-In this version, wait(false) blocks while should_stop is still false, consuming no CPU at all.
-When the main thread executes store(true) + notify_one(), the background thread is woken up immediately and exits.
-But there is a problem: wait has no timeout—if the background thread needs to do some work periodically between wait calls (such as checking a sensor every 100 ms), a pure wait is not appropriate.
-In this case, a hybrid approach combining sleep_for + notify is more practical: use sleep_for for periodic work most of the time, and use notify to wake the thread when immediate stopping is needed.
+In this version, wait(false) blocks while should_stop is false, consuming no CPU.
+When the main thread store(true) + notify_one(), the background thread wakes immediately and exits.
+However, there is an issue: wait has no timeout—if the background thread needs to do some work periodically between wait (e.g., checking a sensor every 100ms), pure wait isn't suitable.
+In this case, a hybrid scheme combining sleep_for + notify is more practical: use sleep_for for periodic work most of the time, and use notify to wake the thread when immediate stopping is needed.

 Spinlock: Educational Implementation and Applicable Scenarios